 Site Supervisor- Controlling organization supervisor that has control over the work site that the crane is being used in and over the work that is being performed at the site.

-Standard Lift- crane operations that do not exceed 75 percent of the cranes chart capacity.
+Standard Lift- Crane operations that do not exceed 75 percent of the cranes chart capacity or any of the other critical lift triggers.

-Tower Crane- a type of lifting structure which utilizes a vertical mast or tower to support a working boom (jib) in an elevated position.
+Tower Crane- A type of lifting structure which utilizes a vertical mast or tower to support a working boom (jib) in an elevated position.
 Tower base may be fixed in one location or ballasted and movable between locations.
 Loads are suspended from the working boom, which may be a fixed type of have luffing capacity.
 Working boom can always rotate to swing loads, either by rotating on the top of the tower or by the rotation of the bottom slewing.

-Two-Blocking- a condition in which a component that is uppermost on the hoist line such as the load block, hook block, overhaul ball, or similar component, comes in contact with the boom tip, fixed upper block or similar component.
+Two-Blocking- A condition in which a component that is uppermost on the hoist line such as the load block, hook block, overhaul ball, or similar component, comes in contact with the boom tip, fixed upper block or similar component.
 This binds the system and continued application of power can cause failure of the hoist rope or other component.

 Qualified Person- A person who by possession of a recognized degree, certificate or professional standing, or who by extensive knowledge, training, and experience, has successfully demonstrated his/her ability to solve or resolve problems relating the subject matter, the work, or the project.